obada-foundation/documentation/mobile-task-force.md

 - Don Riley stated that there are over 100 potential functional for mobile devices.
 40-50 are commonly used.
 - There is no standard format for diagnostic software reports.

 We started a "standardized" list of repair tests (to allow repair software can read/write to the blockchain).
-Should be generic enough to allow a repair test in any product type
+This list should be generic to allow for repair data of any product type

 ID | product type | property
 -- | ------------- | ---------